Website & blogs © Louis Kraft 2013-2019

 Ladies and gents, separating myth and fiction from fact is an hellacious task, and one I’ve struggled with for years now.
 Also, unfortunately, no one is ever going to get all the facts straight.
 It is an impossible task.

-Believe it or not the Cheyennes have been mostly painted as villains throughout most of their history.
+Believe it or not the Cheyennes have been mostly painted as villains throughout their history.
 Their views and their facts have been almost totally ignored as little more than lies.
 There’s an adage, and it is that the conqueror writes the history books. … The vanquished are savages or worse and the winners are heroes who have saved mankind.

 … and this includes some mixed-blood Cheyennes